 According to Vanessa Friedman, chief fashion critic at The New York Times, green is not the new black – it’s not just another trend to come in and go out with the seasons, but a paradigm shift.
 This is also underlined by the fact that big fashion houses are hiring sustainability experts.
 Such hires were made by brands such as Gucci, Saint Laurent, Balenciaga, Calvin Klein, Tommy Hilfiger, Hugo Boss, H&M and Zara.

-We analysed the media coverage of sustainable fashion and found the most often mentioned brands.
+We analysed the media coverage of sustainable fashion from 1 October 2018 to 15 February 2019 and found the most often mentioned brands.
 We used our Influencer Network Analysis (INA) methodology, which employs natural language processing, entity extraction, free-text data mining and dynamic network mapping technology, to connect the brands to the media outlets which mentioned them most often:

 The size of each company’s circle denotes the prominence of their presence in the media discussion, and the strength of their connections to publications shows the volume of coverage.